OpenLiberty/ci.maven/docs/installation-configuration.md

 ### Using a Maven artifact

-Use the `runtimeArtifact` parameter to specify the name of the Maven artifact that contains a custom Liberty server or use one of the provided on the [Maven Central repository](http://search.maven.org/).
+Use the `runtimeArtifact` parameter to specify the name of the Maven artifact that contains a custom Liberty server or use one of the provided artifacts on the [Maven Central repository](http://search.maven.org/).
 This is the default installation method.
 The default runtime artifact is the latest version of `io.openliberty:openliberty-kernel`.

 The Maven Central repository includes the following Liberty runtime artifacts.
 Versions for each artifact can be found at the specified link.